basho/riak-python-client/README.rst

 Using Key Filters
 ==================

-`Key filters`_ are a way to pre-process MapReduce inputs from a full bucket query simply by examining the key — without loading the object first.
+`Key filters`_ are a new feature available as of Riak 0.14.
+They are a way to pre-process MapReduce inputs from a full bucket query simply by examining the key — without loading the object first.
 This is especially useful if your keys are composed of domain-specific information that can be analyzed at query-time.

 To illustrate this, let’s contrive an example.
 Let’s say we’re storing customer invoices with a key constructed from the customer name and